BirdeeHub/ExampleKotlinPluginLoader/README.md

 https://github.com/BirdeeHub/ExampleKotlinPluginLoader/tree/main/examplepluginloader/src/main/kotlin/examplepluginloader/Plugger/PluginManager.kt

-If the ONLY reason is Swing, then I guess it is ok.
-But I thought the only reason was swing, and then I improved it, so now I am not sure.
+If the ONLY reason is Swing, then I guess it is ok?
+Im making this as an extension to another program eventually that has functions to manage swing panels.

+But I thought I figured out everything that wasn't swing twice, and I still improved it further, so now I am not sure.

+So I either need confirmation that the only remaining issue with unload is swing/EDT, or a suggestion as to how to remove this stupid assertion lock that I did not ask for.

 -------------------------------------------------------------------------------------